ABOUT ISA

 2. The Research Committee must send a detailed report of its activities to the ISA Secretariat every two years: a mid-term report and a full-term report in Congress years.

-3. The Research Committee must organize an international conference where all its members can participate.
+3. The Research Committee must organise an international conference where all its members can participate.
 The theme must be sufficiently general to attract most of the members and not related only to the interests of a small group of individuals.

 4. The Research Committee must hold regular elections of its board.